dotnet/runtime/docs/workflow/Codespaces.md

 ![Dev container configuration](./codespace-dev-container-configuration.png)

-    - For "libraries" work, pick ".devcontainer/libraries/devcontainer.json".
+    - For `libraries` work, pick `.devcontainer/libraries/devcontainer.json`.
-    - For "WASM" work, pick ".devcontainer/wasm/devcontainer.json".
+    - For `WASM` work, pick `.devcontainer/wasm/devcontainer.json`.

 4. Select the Machine type.
-For dotnet/runtime, it is recommended to select at least a `4-core` machine.
-You can also verify that a "Prebuild" is ready.
+For `dotnet/runtime`, it is recommended to select at least a `4-core` machine.
+You can also verify that a `Prebuild` is ready.

 ![Codespace machine size](./codespace-machine-size.png)